 EDAD 624B: Field Experience Beginning (1 unit)

 This is an opportunity to take a leadership role on a project or activity at your school with a focus on leading instruction and an aspect of school law.
 This can be two separate field experiences or a theme that might combine both of the semester’s topics.
 This might also include a shadow activity, an interview, or attendance at an event.

-EDAD 618: Leading for Assessment and Accountability (4 units)
+EDAD 618A: Leading Assessment and Accountability (2 units)

 EDAD 626A: Field Experience Advanced (2 units)